folsomde/SatGen/README.md

 introduced in [Jiang et al. (2020)](https://arxiv.org/abs/2005.05974), extended in [Green et al. (2021)](https://arxiv.org/abs/2110.13044).
 See these publications for more details.

-This fork extends Sheridan Green's `TreeGen_Sub.py` and `SubEvo.py` scripts, encorporating elements from the original version of SatGen (e.g., tracking stellar masses) and adding additional features (e.g., other concentration--mass models).
+This fork extends the SatGen II `TreeGen_Sub.py` and `SubEvo.py` scripts, incorporating elements from the original version of SatGen (e.g., tracking stellar masses) and adding additional features (e.g., other concentration--mass models).